 Brexit has brought a wave of both hope and fear for London, the biggest tech hub in Europe.
-However, the country has remained a leader, and has even shown signs of growth, despite all the talk around the UK leaving the European Union.
+However, the country has remained a leader and has even shown signs of growth, despite all the talk about the UK leaving the European Union.
 Home of one of the biggest stock exchanges market in the world, London is the perfect place for startups.

 The city has been shaping its culture to attract even more businesses in the future.
 In 2019, more than 900 companies raised funding and are rising as some of the most successful startups in London.

 Even with the shadow of Brexit, London’s startup scene is still thriving.